scanabc/testdrive/index.md

 <div markdown="1" class="container">

-## How does this work
+## How Does This Work

 ![Flow](img/idea.png){: #w400r}

 ### Idea

 First we pick the idea together.
-You can bring your own idea, or your background.
+You can bring your own idea, or just your background.
 Understanding your background, we can probably propose a goal worth pursuing.

 ### Cultivate